alXKl/capstone_taxonomie-annotator/README.md

 For the resulting vector the nearest neighbors are queried and presented.\
 If there is a match in the result-set, select this word and it will be integrated into the graph with the corresponding relation.
 If there are no matching words, click so in the result-window.
-Either way, the **precision of predictions is maintained, based on your selection, in the relation fields at the bottom**.
+Either way, the precision of predictions is maintained, based on your selection, in the relation fields at the bottom.

 To predict a relation type given a word-pair, open the context-menu of the link between two words and select *Find Relation*.
 The dot-product of the two word-vectors is calculated and the resulting matrix is